-A visit here would make for a great half-day trip from Athens at the very least.
+Visiting Lake Vouliagmeni would make for a great half-day trip from Athens at the very least.

-2. Polilimnio Waterfalls – Messinia
+3. Polilimnio Waterfalls – Messinia

-Gorgeous waterfalls drop into many of the stunning aqua blue water pools along the Polilimnio gorge.
+Gorgeous waterfalls fill many of the stunning water pools along the Polilimnio gorge.

-The falls carpark is located near Haravgi (Charavgi) village.
+A carpark is located near Haravgi (Charavgi) village.
 The first two pools and falls are easily accessible by a footpath and bridge.

-Consider going on a guided tour of the Polilimnio Waterfalls and pools, also known as the Greek “blue lagoon”.
+Consider going on a guided tour of the Polilimnio Waterfalls and Pools, also known as the Greek “blue lagoon.”

 Route Length: 3 km (total)